ddoeppner/awesome-one-record/README.md

 * [ONE Record with Python](https://pypi.org/project/onerecord/) Python library for interaction with ONE Record APIs
 * [NE:ONE Play - ONE Record Editor](https://github.com/erikgoldenstein/neoneplay) Interactive web app to view and edit ONE Record data objects based on React Flow
 * [SPARQLing ONE Record Middleware Server](https://github.com/NiclasScheiber/sparqling-one-record) Python-based web API to execute SPARQL queries on ONE Record data using the ONE Record API)
+* [ONE Record Ontology Visualizer](https://iata-cargo.github.io/ontology_visualizer/) Interactive web app to view and explore the ONE Record Data Model Ontology.

 #### Reference Implementations